 “Sec.
-10-14.015. - Local licensing.
+10-14.015. – Local licensing.

+(a) This chapter establishes criteria and standards for personal, noncommercial, cannabis cultivation for medicinal or adult use to the extent authorized by state law.
+Personal cultivation in strict compliance with both this Chapter and state law does not require a local license within the unincorporated area of the County.

-Effective January 1, 2016, no person may engage in marijuana cultivation unless such person has been issued a license to do so by the County of Siskiyou.
-In accordance with Health and Safety Code section 11362.777, the requirements for such a local license shall be no less stringent than the requirements of the California Department of Food and Agriculture.
-The County shall not issue any license allowing mobile delivery of marijuana, and mobile delivery of marijuana is hereby prohibited as provided in Business and Professions Code section 19340.”
+(b) The County shall not issue any license allowing mobile delivery of marijuana, and mobile delivery of marijuana is hereby prohibited as provided in Business and Professions Code section 19340.”

 SECTION IV: Section 10-14.020 is hereby amended to read as follows: